-In the last month, $196.32 was the average price of a train ticket from Portland, OR to Chicago, IL.
-Tickets are generally somewhat expensive for this particular train route, which is to be expected given the long distance.
-You can expect to find tickets at that price or lower if you book your trip at least 28 days in advance.
-Otherwise, expect to pay around $85.37 more than that for a same-day booking.
+In the last month, £255.41 was the average price of a train ticket from Portland to Chicago.
+Given how far apart Portland and Chicago are from each other, there's no getting around the fact that most train tickets are on the pricier side.
+You can expect to find tickets at that price or lower if you book your trip at least 29 days in advance.
+Otherwise, expect to pay around £142.72 more than that for a same-day booking.

 Average prices by travel date

 Over the next 30 days, the average cost of a one-way train trip from Portland to Chicago will vary between £237 and £513.
 Planning a train trip to Chicago within the upcoming week?
 The cheapest train ticket you can find from Portland over the next 7 days is £273.
 Make sure to book your trip as soon as possible as train fares tend to go up as you get closer to your travel date.

 Monthly average prices